Classification of lattice polytopes with small volumes: Abstract

 \section{Abstract}

-Taking into consideration the fact that a complete characterization of the $\delta$-polynomials of lattice polytopes whose normalized volumes are at most $4$ is known, it is reasonable to classify, up to unimodular equivalence, the lattice polytopes whose normalized volumes are at most $4$.
-We will do this job.
+In the frame of a classification of general square systems of polynomial equations solvable by radicals, Esterov and Gusev succeeded in classifying all spanning lattice polytopes whose normalized volumes are at most $4$.
+In the present paper, we complete to classify all lattice polytopes whose normalized volumes are at most $4$ based on the known classification of their $\delta$-polynomials.